 Of course, by the world's standards of violence, that sounds ridiculous.
 In fact, many books and movies appeal to base emotions that lust for vicarious vengeance.
-And yet in the end no one wins as the vicious cycle of revenge goes on between the ‘Hatfields and McCoys.’
+And yet, in the end, no one wins as the vicious cycle of revenge goes on between the ‘Hatfields and McCoys.’
 We see this everywhere in our world between waring neighbours, tribes, religions and nations that cannot forgive the other for what they together continue to perpetrate upon each other.
-And so generation upon generation is born into this pyschosis of hate.
+And so generation upon generation is born into this psychosis of hate.

 Forgiveness, may or may not cause the aggressor to realize how small they are, but it does allow us to rise above being victimized again, this time by ourselves with all the pain we inflict upon ourselves.

 Less obviously is how this emotional poison turns on us to become self-loathing.
 We project what's within and so we keep doing this to ourselves, even though we try to tell ourselves it's someone else's fault that we feel miserable as we do.
 This is why we must become aware of what we are doing to ourselves when we don't forgive.
 When we become aware, we can 'choose again,' just as it states in A Course in Miracles.
 If we are willing, we are free to escape our self-imposed inner torment.
 In fact, it's the only way!